SpaceX launches 4 astronauts for NASA after private flight - NewsBreak

 She credits supportive family and mentors — including Mae Jemison, the first Black woman in space in 1992 — for “ultimately being able to live my dream.”

-“Those of us who rode the Saturn V into space are a little bit jaded about the smaller rockets," Schmitt said after the SpaceX liftoff.
-“But still, it really was something and on board was a geologist ...
-I hope it will stand her in good stead for being part of one of the Artemis crews that go to the moon."
+“Those of us who rode the Saturn V into space are a little bit jaded about the smaller rockets,” Schmitt said after the SpaceX liftoff.
+“But still, it really was something and on board was a geologist … I hope it will stand her in good stead for being part of one of the Artemis crews that go to the moon.”4 planets & moon align in morning sky this week

 Like Watkins, NASA astronaut and test pilot Bob Hines is making his first spaceflight.
-It's the second visit for Lindgren, a physician, and the European Space Agency’s lone female astronaut, Samantha Cristoforetti, a former Italian Air Force fighter pilot.
+It’s the second visit for the European Space Agency’s lone female astronaut, Samantha Cristoforetti, a former Italian Air Force fighter pilot, and Lindgren, a physician.

-Cristoforetti turned 45 on Tuesday, “so she really celebrates and is very happy with a big smile in the capsule,” said the European Space Agency's director general, Josef Aschbacher.
-“She's really a role model and she's doing an enormously fabulous job on doing exactly that.”

 The just-completed private flight was NASA’s first dip into space tourism after years of opposition.
 The space agency said the three people who paid $55 million each to visit the space station blended in while doing experiments and educational outreach.
 They were accompanied by a former NASA astronaut employed by Houston-based Axiom Space, which arranged the flight.